 The course also discusses seismic velocity modelling: the smooth merging of multiple 2D and or 3D velocity fields into a consistent 3D volume; and the calibration of seismic velocities to well data for accurate time-to-depth conversion.
 Depth conversion of seismic data and derived properties are important for facilitating well planning and field development decisions as well as for quantitative result interpretations.

 Registrations are now open for the following dates:

-Kuala Lumpur September 19th.
+Kuala Lumpur, Malaysia September 27th.
 More information here.